tezos/tezos-mirror/src/lib_lwt_result_stdlib/README.md

       xs
 ```

-However, in code-bases that make heavy uses of some data-types, a little more
+However, in code-bases that make heavy uses of some datatypes, a little more
 integration is welcome.
 For example, in code bases that use the `result` type
 pervasively, the `fold` function above should be available in a module of
 list-traversing functions.